nottrobin/maas-docs/en/nodes-add.md

     will have access to data collected during enlistment.
 Follow the link above for more information about commissioning and commission scripts.

-As an alternative to enlistment, an administrator can add a node manually (see [below](#add-a-node-manually)).
+As an alternative to enlistment, an administrator can add a node manually (see [below](#heading--add-a-node-manually)).
 Typically this is done when enlistment doesn't work for some reason.

-## KVM host nodes
+<h2 id="heading--kvm-host-nodes">KVM host nodes</h2>

-For more information about adding nodes to use as KVM hosts, please see [Add KVM pods](manage-pods-webui.md#add-a-kvm-host).
+For more information about adding nodes to use as KVM hosts, please see [Add KVM pods](manage-pods-webui.md#heading--add-a-kvm-host).

-## Adding virtual machines as nodes
+<h2 id="heading--adding-virtual-machines-as-nodes">Adding virtual machines as nodes</h2>

 After you have deployed a machine to use as a KVM host, you can "compose" VMs to add to MAAS.
-Please see the [Compose a virtual machine section](manage-pods-webui.md#compose-a-machine) for more information.
+Please see the [Compose a virtual machine section](manage-pods-webui.md#heading--compose-a-machine) for more information.

-## Add a node manually
+<h2 id="heading--add-a-node-manually">Add a node manually</h2>

 Enlistment can be done manually if the hardware specifications of the underlying machine are known.
 On the 'Machines' page of the web UI, click the 'Add hardware' button and then select 'Machine'.